James Rockford's Unknown Date

 Brad Cammack: The high round cheek bones in the 4 Suva photos don't look like Hunnicutt.
 I looked at around 100 photos of her online and couldn't find one with the same cheek bones.

-We also now have other reasons to believe it's not her.
+However, we also now have other reasons to believe it's not her.
+Keep reading...

 The largest piece of "evidence" we have that it is Hunnicutt (and yes, there's a reason why I put "evidence" in quotes) comes from Gayle Hunnicutt herself!